gairik/Ansible_RollingUpdates/README.md

 Include tasks is a way to distribute each task in seperate playbook files.
 One important aspect of **include_tasks** is that it is very memory friendly.
 The main playbook calls the children playbooks **one by one** therefore all playbooks are not loaded at the same time.
 It **dynamically** allocates the memory on the control nodes as and when they are called (as opposed to *import_tasks*)

+# Main file
+include_web.yml is the main playbook to call other playbooks